 The needs of victims of forced marriage will vary widely.
-They may need help to avoid a threatened forced marriage.
-They may need help to deal with the consequences of a forced marriage that has already taken place.
+They may need help avoiding a threatened forced marriage.
+They may need help dealing with the consequences of a forced marriage that has already taken place.

-Whatever an individual's circumstances, they have rights that should always be respected, including:
+Whatever a young person's circumstances, they have rights that should always be considered, including:

-- The individual's wishes. - Personal safety and the level of risk to the individual. - Confidentiality. - Accurate information about rights and choices.
+- The young person's wishes. - Personal safety and the level of risk to the young person. - Confidentiality. - Accurate information about rights and choices.

-The role of the police
+The role of social services

-Forced marriage is a form of domestic violence and can constitute child abuse.
-For many individuals, turning to a police officer is a last resort.
-Many people will not even discuss their worries with their friends for fear that their families may find out.
+Forced marriage has many parallels with domestic violence and child abuse.
+For many young people, turning to a social worker, police officer, doctor, nurse, or teacher, is a last resort.
+Many young people will not even discuss their worries with their friends for fear that their families may find out.
+Frequently, when an initial referral is made to social services, the young person may not mention forced marriage.